m-stoeckel/ar-sudoku-simulation/docs/source/index.rst

 The documentation is made up of two parts:

 - The source code documentation of the :doc:`simulation`.
-- The documentation of the training scripts used to create our Digit Classifier.
+- The documentation of the training scripts used to create our :doc:`training`.